grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### enabled

-Also known as "Usage Analytics".
-When set to false it will disable the writers that read/write from/to Grafana databases.
+This option is also known as _usage analytics_.
+When `false`, this option disables the writers that read/write from and to Grafana databases.
 Default value is `true`.

 ### reporting_enabled